About

 About the authors

-Philippe Aigrain is the President of Éditions publie.net, a publishing house specialized in contemporary French-speaking literature and one of the founders of La Quadrature du Net.
-He previously authored Cause commune: l'information entre bien commun et propriété, Fayard, 2005.
-He also writes poetry and fiction and translates English-speaking poetry and poetrical prose into French.
+Philippe Aigrain is President of Éditions publie.net, a publishing house focused on contemporary French-language literature, and a co-founder of La Quadrature du Net.
+He is also the author of Cause commune: l'information entre bien commun et propriété (Fayard, 2005), and writes poetry, fiction, and translations of English-language verse and prose into French.

 Suzanne Aigrain

-is Professor in astrophysics at Oxford University and a fellow of All Souls College.
+is Professor of Astrophysics at the University of Oxford and a Fellow of All Souls College.